CCI-MOC/m2/docs/BMI-Installation.md

 ```

 **Driver section**
-* net_isolator is the name of the network isolator to load. it conects the
+* net_isolator is the name of the network isolator to use. it connects the
 * node to a network on which BMI can provision.
 We use HIL for network
 * isolation.
 [Link to HIL](http://hil.readthedocs.io/en/latest/)
 * iscsi is the iscsi driver to load